Hodgkin lymphoma is an uncommon cancer that develops in the lymphatic system, which is a network of vessels and glands spread throughout your body.

 Your recommended treatment plan will depend on your general health and age, because many of the treatments can put a tremendous strain on the body.
 How far the cancer has spread is also an important factor in determining the best treatment.

-Overall, around 85% of people with Hodgkin lymphoma live at least 5 years and most of these will be cured.
+Overall, around 8 out of 10 people with Hodgkin lymphoma live at least 5 years and most of these will be cured.
 However, there's a risk of long-term problems after treatment, including infertility and an increased risk of developing another type of cancer in the future.

 Read more about: